Whether you’re just starting out or at it for some time, there will always be room for becoming a better songwriter.

 This goes for a number of things, from not getting the expected results from your songs to not meeting your songwriting goals.
 For example, if a song doesn’t have the impact you expected, don’t start overanalyzing and blaming it on someone/something external.
 Instead, go back to the drawing board, get feedback on what worked/what didn’t, what was liked/disliked about it and then use the new knowledge to enrich your new songs.

 If it's a case of not meeting your songwriting goals (for example, you set out to create 30 songs per month but only end up completing 5), don’t blame it on the kids, your 9-5 job, or something else.
 Instead, look for ways in which you can make more time.
 Get up an hour earlier to write if you can, cut down on watching TV if you do, spend less time on social media.
 You’d be surprised how the time spent on these things add up.
 Whatever it is that is not working in your favor in achieving your songwriting success, it will serve you better to find workable solutions rather than making excuses.

 10. Know when to take breaks

-Creative processes require a lot of brain power.
-Working on anything for hours on end can lead to not only a worn out mental state, it could also water down any work you manage to get accomplished.
+Creative processes require a lot of brainpower.
+Working on anything for hours on end can lead to not only a worn-out mental state, but it could also water down any work you manage to get accomplished.
 The general rule is to take a 20-minute break every two hours.
 However, you don’t have to stick with that, once the thoughts are not flowing, it’s best to take a break, distract your mind with something else, and then come back fresh to pick up where you left off.

-Continuing to improve your songwriting skills is what will set you apart from just being good to becoming great at what you do in the long run.
-Apply these and any other tips you feel can help you become a better songwriter, and feel free to share them with your friends. « return to blog
+Continuing to improve your songwriting skills is what will take you from just being good to eventually becoming great.
+Apply these and any other tips you feel can help you become a better songwriter, and feel free to share them with your friends.